 Wherever you go in Yorkshire, you will probably get a familiar sense of déjà vu.
 Whether it’s a windswept moor or a gritty northern town, a pretty dales village or the rugged coastline, Yorkshire has inspired filmmakers, actors and authors alike.

-When you come back from your Forest Holiday at Keldy or Cropton, and turn the TV on at least you’ll know why the Buckinghamshire of the Great Train Robbery looks so achingly familiar!
+When you come back from your log cabin Forest Holiday at Keldy or Cropton, and turn the TV on at least you’ll know why the Buckinghamshire of the Great Train Robbery looks so achingly familiar!

 Bradford in Yorkshire beat Los Angeles, Cannes and Venice to become the World’s first UNESCO City of Film.
 You can take a coach trip in the 1958 vintage Bedford which features in Heartbeat.
 Tours run from Whitby to Goathland during the summer months.